 Program start and location

-New students are accepted into this program for fall and spring semesters.
+New students are no longer being accepted to this program.
 Classes take place in the Science Center.

 Degree options and requirements

 Please select the award below to view the degree options and requirements in the college catalog.

 - Coursework provides you with a strong foundation in the biological and chemical sciences and emphasizes critical thinking, problem solving, oral and written communication, teamwork and computer and math skills.

 - Classes are designed to build an integrated knowledge of several science disciplines where you will develop skills in industrial regulatory affairs, quality control and lab techniques.

 - Most courses feature industry guest speakers and tours of business and research labs.

 - The Biotechnology program is taught by highly qualified faculty members with research and business experience as well as industry instructors, visiting scientists and mentors.

 - The Biotechnology program is housed in MCTC’s Science and Allied Health Center which opened in fall 2009.
 Biotechnology lab facilities include a wide variety of instrumentation, biosafety cabinets, fume hoods, HVAC systems and cold-, dark- and tissue-culture rooms.